Pisces–Cetus Supercluster Complex

-The Pisces–Cetus Supercluster Complex (Pisces–Cetus SCC) or the local superstructure is a galaxy supercluster complex (SCC) that includes the Virgo Supercluster as its outlying member (later confirmed to be part of the Laniakea), which in turn contains the Local Group, the galaxy group that includes the Milky Way.
-The complex was named after the Pisces–Cetus Superclusters, which are its richest and most prominent superclusters and reside in as its core and of its main plane, located at roughly 200 Mpc away from Earth.
-A supercluster complex is defined as container of several dozens of rich clusters and large superclusters.
+The Pisces–Cetus Supercluster Complex (Pisces–Cetus SCC) or the local superstructure is a galaxy supercluster complex (SCC) that includes the Virgo Supercluster as its outlying member (later confirmed to be part of the Laniakea supercluster), which in turn contains the Local Group and thus the Milky Way.
+The complex was named after the Pisces–Cetus Superclusters, its richest and most prominent members, which reside in its core and main plane, located at roughly 200 Mpc away from Earth.

-This filament is adjacent to the Perseus–Pegasus Filament.

 Observational history

 Astronomer R. Brent Tully of the University of Hawaii's Institute of Astronomy discovered a very massive agglomeration that includes the Local and Pisces–Cetus Superclusters in 1986, and identified it as the "extended Pisces–Cetus Supercluster", and later the Pisces–Cetus Supercluster Complex in 1987.
 In addition, four more other nearby supercluster complexes within a redshift of z = 0.1 (roughly 340 megaparsecs) have also been discovered, including Ursa Major, Hercules-Corona Borealis, Leo, and Aquarius Supercluster Complexes.
 The Aquarius Supercluster Complex was known to contain 25 rich galaxy clusters and is composed of two parts, which are both the Aquarius Region and the Aquarius-Capricornus Region.
 It along with Pisces–Cetus Supercluster Complex have been shown to contains most of the 114 southern Abell clusters.
 Only 28 are not associated with these two main complexes, with no other association having more than four members.

-Following the discovery of those supercluster complexes at the end of the 20th century, more other supercluster complexes were later identified such as Sloan Great Wall and BOSS Great Wall.
+Following the discovery of those supercluster complexes at the end of the 20th century, more other supercluster complexes were later identified such as Sloan and BOSS Great Walls.